 is not already stored.

 In many of the reports, the list dimension is fixed, so Analytics can store this data.
 This enables Analytics to deliver timely reporting information for large data sets.
 However, if you request an ad hoc set of dimensions, that information is not stored and Analytics will need to perform the calculation at the time of the request.
 In this case, only 500,000 sessions will be processed in order to improve the response time.
 Your report query might easily exceed 500,000 sessions if you request an adhoc dimension over an expanded date range.
-To get a sense of how many sessions might appear in your request, you can use the visits metric over the date range you intend to query.
-This maximum of 500,000 session applies per web property.
+To get a sense of how many sessions might appear in your request, you can use the sessions metric over the date range you intend to query.
+This maximum of 500,000 session applies per property.

 For data sampling, keep in mind that the larger the data set being sampled, the more reliable the estimate, and vice versa.